guyirvine/ServiceMonitor/README.md

 #ServiceMonitor

-Monitor various parts of the system
+Monitor various parts of a system

 ##Principles
 	#This is aimed at people with computer knowledge
 	#The DSL should be clean to read, at the expense of a steeper learning curve
-    #Tell users what is wrong as precisley as possible
+    #Tell users what is wrong as precisley as possible, with possible remedy's

 ##Get it
     #gem install servicemonitor

 ##Run it
-    #Check the dsl's in the Example directory
+    #Have a look at the dsl's in the Example directory
     #servicemonitor <path to dsl>

 ##Notes
-    #Plays very well with upstart and foreman
+    #Plays well with upstart and foreman